Quick Summary

 Introduction

-QR codes are everywhere - on products, ads, menus, receipts, even business cards.
-But have you ever wondered how those tiny black-and-white squares actually work?
+QR codes are everywhere—on products, ads, menus, receipts, and business cards.
+But have you ever wondered how do QR codes work and what makes them so fast and reliable?

-In this guide, we’ll break down the technology behind QR codes, from how data is stored to how your phone instantly reads and processes it.
-Whether you're a tech enthusiast or a marketer, understanding how QR codes function helps you use them more effectively.
+This guide breaks down the technology behind QR codes, from data storage to instant scanning.
+Whether you're a tech enthusiast or marketer, understanding QR codes helps you use them more effectively.

 What is a QR Code, Technically?

-A QR code (Quick Response code) is a type of 2D barcode that holds data in both horizontal and vertical directions.
-Unlike traditional barcodes that store data in lines, QR codes use squares and patterns to encode information efficiently.
+A QR code (Quick Response code) is a type of 2D barcode that stores data both horizontally and vertically.
+Unlike traditional barcodes, QR codes use squares and patterns to encode information efficiently.

-QR codes are popular because they are fast to scan, easy to generate, and readable even when slightly damaged.
+QR codes are popular because they’re fast to scan, easy to generate, and readable even when slightly damaged.

 How Data is Stored Inside a QR Code